bdnorris/DES-340/projects/project01B.md

 Continue your research on other websites, paying specific attention to the three elements of this project.
 You'll need to include at least 3 each in the research section of your presentation.

-Continue sticking to fonts available from [Google's Font Library](https://fonts.google.com)
+Continue sticking to fonts available from [Google's Font Library](https://fonts.google.com), [Adobe Fonts](https://fonts.adobe.com/) if you have an Adobe CC Subscription, or [Font Squirrel](https://www.fontsquirrel.com/).

 ## Presentation
 Save your final designs in PNG format.